Skip to main content

 WHAT DOES THE STUDY INCLUDE?

 In the study, we will conduct qualitative interviews with approx. 20 patients at Diakonhjemmet hospital and Drammen hospital.
-We will then carry out separate idea-generating workshops with patients and health personnel to develop concrete measures that can strengthen health literacy and contribute to the health services meeting patients' needs for information, support and follow-up in a better way.
+We will then carry out separate idea-generating workshops with patients and health personnel to develop concrete actions that can strengthen health literacy skills and contribute to the health services meeting patients' needs for information, support and follow-up in a better way.